Frequently Asked Questions

 Graduates are asked to arrive in regalia with limited personal items to the Hollis Center, Rinker Field House one hour prior to their ceremony.
 From there, graduates will walk to the Edmunds Center in the procession to begin the ceremony.

-Students are encouraged to limit the number of items they bring, as students must take any items brought to check-in with them to the Edmunds Center.
-Personal items are NOT permitted to be left in the Rinker Fieldhouse during the ceremonies.
+Students are encouraged to limit the number of items they bring, as all items brought to check-in must also be taken to the Edmunds Center.

 University Latin honor cords, given to bachelor's degree candidates with a cumulative GPA of at least 3.5, will be distributed at student check-in prior to each ceremony.
 Honor cords are the only accessories that will be distributed at check-in.